Bedrooms 4, Sleeps 8

 Kitchen/breakfast room with fitted kitchen, gas stove (bottled gas cylinders outside), dishwasher, microwave, fridge-freezer, electric toaster and kettle.
 Table and 6 chairs.

-Three seat sofa, easy chairs and tv (French only) in living room.
+Three seat sofa, easy chairs and tv in living room.

 Large farmhouse table with bench seating.

 Two double bedrooms in tower, both with double beds and curtained door access, 1 with en suite shower room on ground floor.
 One single bedroom with 120cm bed.
 Two 120cm beds on mezzanine.

 Ground floor: One bathroom and one separate wc.
 One shower room en suite to bedroom.